Introduction

 Webcam

-is selected for live view.
-It can also be used for capture by selecting Live view
+This setting allows you to pick the webcam to use for live view when Webcam is selected for live view.
+It can also be used for capture by selecting Live view as capture method.

 Photo Capture